Burlington County Chiefs of Police Association |

 2011

-Captain Robert Scara Burlington County Prosecutor's Office presented by President Frank Martine
+Burlington County Prosecutor's Office

 Captain Scara was recognized for both his military and law enforcement careers.
 During his time in the US Army’s Criminal Investigation Command (CID) he served tours in Korea, Vietnam and Germany.
 He is credited with developing a CID Supervisor’s Course and an Advanced Investigators Course for the US Army’s CID personnel.
 He retired from the United States Army as Chief Warrant Officer (Grade 4) and joined the Burlington County Prosecutor's Office in 1978.
 He was assigned to and supervised numerous units within the office and served as Chief of Detectives from 1987 to 1989.
 Units included Major Crimes and Homicide, Sexual Assault and Internal Affairs Units.
 As a certified polygraph operator he assisted in hundreds of investigations.
 A graduate of the Federal Bureau of Investigations National Academy (FBINA) Session #110 and served as the Director of the Burlington County Police Academy from 1994-1998.
 He continued thereafter instructing both certified officers and recruits as a senior instructor.
 He retired from the Burlington County Prosecutor's Office at the rank of Captain with over 55 years in law enforcement.